 Welcome to Inkwell Copywriting, by Nathalie Findlay.

-I write aspirational content for a host of different clients, principally in the luxury goods, food, spirits and travel industries.
+I write compelling and aspirational content for clients principally in the luxury goods, food, spirits and travel industries.
 When I am not working in the interests of businesses, I am usually part of a crack-team of marketing experts and agencies.

 I help my clients articulate their message in a clear and targeted fashion, consistent with their image, demographic and distinguished heritage.